AlexMarshall12/AlexMarshall12.github.io/_posts/2016-07-25-Business-Ideas.md

 93. gobos
 94. 3d printed products
 95. contract CAD design for people interested in 3D printing
-96. something that is a real issue in alot of peoples lives, that I know how to fix (I am an expert, something which is unusual), and that can evolve organically (there is a customer available today) holy crap nice one man
+96. something that is a real issue in alot of peoples lives, that I know how to fix (I am an expert, something which is unusual), and that can evolve organically (there is a customer available today) h
 97. anything they tell you to do on the warrior forums- basically become an expert in some field (or pay someone who is an expert) to write about something and sell it (either drop ship or do affiliate marketing).
 Although they recommend choosing a niche based on keywords which is new.
 98. ping pong ball manufacture
 99. better blankets- temperpedic of blankets
 100. ranking algorithm
 101. battery sales site.
 Need to feel comfortable writing ALLOT about batteries
 102. display sales site.
 Need to feel comfortable writing ALLOT about displays
 103. bilboard ad-network.
 This one is weird. eventually I believe that bilboard ads and online ads will be synonymous.
 Ie if you have an ad network, you will want to put some ads on peoples comps when they visit websites and some ads just generally on bilboards in the cities.
 Perhaps deciding which ads to place on those bilboards will become a bigger deal.
 What could affect this?
 The people around the bilboard.
 The businesses/area around the bilboard.
 104. ad network
 105. become the tempurpedic of blankets
 106. rideshare app overlayed on google maps